nucleosynthesis/work-tools/hinv-tools/QCDEstimate/README.md

    * `--fit_min 0 --fit_max 1 `
    * `--max_blind 1.2` (although we can probably remove that one now)

-**NOTE** - Gor the MTR regions, the current version of the analysis uses the option `--function 1`, but it could be good to check the difference this gives to `--function 2` which I think is better motivated.
+**NOTE** - For the MTR regions, the current version of the analysis uses the option `--function 1`, but it could be good to check the difference this gives to `--function 2` which I think is better motivated.

 # Outputs